junzhang1/Airbnb-New-User/README.md

 # Airbnb-New-User
 Dataset from Kaggle: Airbnb New User Bookings.

-Study the dataset and predict in which country a new user will make his or her first booking
+I studied the dataset and built 3 models (Extreme Gradient Boosting, Recursive Partitioning, Random Forest) to predict in which country a new user will make his or her first booking